 ECO423 Advanced Derivatives

-- Repetition of the binomial model
+- Repetition of key insights from the binomial model

 - Pricing via the replicating portfolio argument of Black and Scholes, and Merton